sarahmxrie/nights-and-weekends/content/index.md

 title: hey there! :)
 ---

-nice to meet you! i'm sarah and this blog is going to be my creative playground. wanna get to know more [[about me]] ?
+nice to meet you! i'm sarah and this blog is going to be my creative playground.

+i still don't know what exactly this blog is going to be about but we'll find out during the six weeks of [nights & weekends](https://buildspace.so/nw) by [buildspace](https://buildspace.so/). stay tuned

+are you curious and wanna know more [[about me]] ?